Share your data - Services for Research

-- ELIXIR offers computational access and tools for global biological data resources
+- ELIXIR offers computational access and tools for global biological data resources.

-Services for publishing research data
+Services for publishing research datasets

 When you wish to allow access to your data on a wider and more permanent basis, we recommend publishing your data together with its descriptive information, that is, metadata.
 The published data should also have a persintent identifier, which enables citations.
 These enable other people to discover your data and make it re-usable.